 Coming soon the guide to shopping in Hawthorn.

 Drenched with rich and diverse cultures, and a vibrant arts scene, North Melbourne is probably the most eclectic out of the lot.
 Amongst street art spotting, indie galleries and cool cafes you’ll find quirky fashion boutiques, arty homewares, handmade jewellery and accessory shops at Abbotsford, Brunswick, Fitzroy and Northcote.

 Melbourne CBD may have some stellar local shopping spots but South East Melbourne comes in a close second.
-The relentlessly cool suburb boasts the “bests of the city” – best weekend market, best culinary scene and of cause, the best shopping destination.
-From hit fashion boutiques congregated at Toorak and South Yarra to a treasure trove of vintage goods in Prahan, it is no wonder the underrated suburb is quickly gaining street cred.
+The relentlessly cool suburb boasts the “bests of the city” – best weekend market, best culinary scene and of corse, the best shopping destination.
+From hit fashion boutiques in Toorak and South Yarra to a treasure trove of vintage goods in Prahan, it is no wonder the underrated suburb is quickly gaining street cred.
 If you’re up for more, be sure to explore local treasures at the famed South Melbourne Market.